rmrk-team/evm-sample-contracts/README.md

 1. Nesting + Multiresource + Equippable (+Base)

 The first 3 use cases have stand alone versions with both minimal and ready to use implementations.
-For the latter, due to Solidity contract size limits nesting and ownership are handled by one contract, and multiresource + equippable logic in another one.
+For the latter, due to Solidity contract size limits, nesting and ownership are handled by one contract, and multiresource + equippable logic in another one.
 Base is also a separate contract for practical reasons, since it can be used by many tokens.
-We are working on a merged version which includes the minimum viable functionality.
+We are working on a merged version which includes the minimum viable functionality in a single contract.

 ![image Legos](./RMRKLegos.png)